Biblioranking fundamental physics: Ranking authors

 \section{Ranking authors}

-We start from the simplest and most naive metrics: in the left column of table~\ref{tab:Npap} we list the authors with most papers.
+We start from the simplest and most naive metrics: in the top-left column of \tabl{Npap} we list the authors with most papers.
 Within the \inspire database, they are all experimentalists that participate in large collaborations with many co-authors.
 The extreme case are the ATLAS and CMS collaborations with $\sim 10^3$ papers and $\sim 10^3$ authors.

-In the middle column of table~\ref{tab:Npap} we show the top-cited authors: again they are experimentalists that participate in large collaborations.
-The citations of author $A$ are counted in the usual way: summing the citations received by all papers that include $A$ as author, as in eq.\eq{usual}.
-The right column of table~\ref{tab:Npap} shows the $h$ index.
+In the top-right column of \tabl{Npap} we show the top-cited authors: again they are experimentalists that participate in large collaborations.
+The citations of author $A$ are counted in the usual way: summing the citations received by all papers that include $A$ as author, as in \eq{usual}.
+The bottom-left column of \tabl{Npap} shows the authors with highest $h$ index, and the bottom-right column the authors with the highest average number of citations per paper.

+Next to each author we add symbols which show if they received the Nobel (\Nobel), Dirac (\DiracICTP{} from ICTP and \DiracIOP{} from IOP), Planck (\Planck), Sakurai (\Sakurai), Wolf (\Wolf) and Milner (\Milner) prizes.
+Small inaccuracies are possible, as medalists have been identified from names.
+None of the top authors according to traditional metrics received any of them.

-Clearly, the total number of papers and of citations and the $h$ index ceased to be relevant for experimentalists in view of the large number of co-authors.
-This shows the need for an improved metrics that corrects for the inflation in the number of co-authors, since attributing the whole paper to each co-author is contrary to common-sense.\footnote{No algorithm can discriminate among authors that only write papers in a large collaboration.
-Sub-groups of some collaborations write `internal notes', which however remain private within the collaboration.}
+Clearly, all the indices shown in \tabl{Npap} ceased to be relevant for experimentalists in view of the large number of co-authors.
+This shows the need for an improved metrics that corrects for the inflation in the number of co-authors and allows at least a naive comparison of experimentalists with the rest of the community.